indranil6/react-analytics-tracker/README.md

 #### Reporting

 The tracker allows reporting of accumulated events to either a specified reportingEndpoint via HTTP POST requests or to a custom handler (onReport function) for manual processing.

+The tracker allows reporting in three scenarios:

+1. `Heartbeat Interval`: Events are reported periodically based on the `heartBeatInterval` prop set in the `AnalyticsTracker` component.

+2. `Queue Size`: Events are reported when the queue size reaches 5.

+3. `Page Visibility`: Events are reported when the user changes tabs or minimizes the screen, utilizing the Page Visibility API.

 This flexibility enables integration with various analytics services or custom backend systems.

 #### Network and User Environment